horodchukanton/Navigable/README.md

 # Navigable
-Navigable.js allows you to create a structure controlled both by arrow keys and mouse.
+Navigable.js ( "Navigation" + "Table" ) allows you to create a structure controlled both by arrow keys and mouse.

 <h2>Navigable example</h2>
 <h3>Synopsis</h3>